FAIMS/burial-mounds-web/README.md

 ## Customization

-Before auto generating record pages, the user can customize the site.
+Before auto generating `record pages`, the user can customise the site.
 This section will discuss some customizations available to the user.

 [Back to TOC](#table-of-contents)

 ### Map Functionality for Records

-The map functionality for records is split into several components:
+The map functionality for `records` is split into several components:

 1. The `div` element with the id `record_map` is located in the *record.html* file inside the *\_layouts* folder.
-The element has 3 attributes which store the title, latitude and longitude of that record.
+The element has 3 attributes which store the title, latitude and longitude of that `record`.
 2. The CSS required for the styling of the `div` element which is in the sass file *\_google\_maps.scss*.
 3. The Javascript function that uses the Maps Javascript API.
 This is located in the *\_custom_js/record\_pages\_map.js* and importing that script is located in the *\_includes/additional\_helper/additional\_footer.html* file.

-The default setting for the map functionality is that it uses the `latitude` and `longitude` front matter variables of the record page.
+The default setting for the map functionality is that it uses the `latitude` and `longitude` front matter variables of the `record page`.
 So if users wish to have a map, the column name in the CSV must also correspond to that name.

-**NOTE:** It is fine to have the column names "Latitude" and "Longitude" in the CSV, because the script that generates a page for each row then converts the column names to lowercase when it passes it into the front matter for the record page.
+**NOTE:** It is fine to have the column names "Latitude" and "Longitude" in the CSV, because the script that generates a page for each row then converts the column names to lowercase when it passes it into the front matter for the `record page`.

 - **IMPORTANT:** The format of the coordinates should also be in *decimal degrees* which is what Google Map API uses.